xeedware/cognito-jwt/README.md

 * **auth_time** \
   Authentication Time: Time when the authentication occurred.\
   The number of seconds from 1970-01-01T0:0:0Z  as measured in UTC.
+* **cognito_groups** \
+  Stored in the JwtPayload as `cognito:groups` property, this array of strings list the groups to which the authenticated AWS Cognito User Pool user belongs.
 * **cognito_username** \
   Stored in the JwtPayload as `cognito:username` property, this is the username of the authenticated AWS Cognito User Pool user.